suncoast-devs/handbook/lessons/career-looking/actively-looking.md

 <details>
   <summary>Step 12: After You Apply</summary>
   <ul>
-    <li>One Week After Applying - No Interview Scheduled/ No Response
+    <li>One Week After Applying - No Interview Scheduled/No Response
       <ul>
       <li>Ping your Campus Director asking for a recommendation</li>
       <li>See <a href="../career-looking/trello">Tracking your Applications with Trello</a> for help doing this</li>